pantheon-systems/documentation/source/content/guides/mariadb-mysql/08-mariadb-mysqql-faq.md

 ### Can I create a database in addition to the Pantheon database?

 No, only one database per site is provided.
-While create privileges are granted, any additional database will not survive regular maintenance operations.
+While creation privileges are granted, any additional database will not survive regular maintenance operations.

 ### Can I put unique tables in the Pantheon database?